New Tradition Recipe Trail Mix

 Health Benefits

 Carob's beneficial effects are due primarily to its tannins and large sugar molecules.
 Unlike many tannins, those found in carob are not water-soluble, so they don't bind to proteins and render them unavailable, as many tannins do.
-Instead, carobs tannins not only have an or drying effect in the gastrointestinal system but also bind to and inactivate toxins and inhibit the growth of bacteria.
+Instead, carobs tannins not only have an astringent or drying effect in the gastrointestinal system but also bind to and inactivate toxins and inhibit the growth of bacteria.
 Its large sugar molecules make carob pulp gummy and able to absorb water and act as a thickener, helping to blind together watery stools.
 Taken with plenty of water, 15 grams of carob powder mixed with a little applesauce or mashed sweet potato provides a palatable, child-safe remedy.
 Adults should use at least 20 grams of carob powder.

 Also, by making food more viscous in the stomach, the dietary fiber and sugars provided by carob may reduce the reflex of acid into the esophagus, producing relief for sufferers of gastroesophageal reflux disease (GERD).